-Use evidence from the MoLE simulation to prove or disprove the following statements.
+Use evidence from the MoLE simulation to prove or disprove the following assertions.

-1. The total pressure of a combination of gases is equal to the sum of the individual pressures exerted by each gas.
-2. If you increase the pressure on a gas sample by decreasing the volume, the gas particles will speed up.
-3. The pressure exerted by a gas depends on its molar mass.
-4. The speed of a gas particle depends on its molar mass.
-5. The kinetic energy of a gas particle depends on its molar mass.
-6. Gas particles slow down when they collide with the walls of a container.
-7. The speed of gas particles are not affected by collisions with other gas particles.
-8. The average speed of two like gas particles before a collision is equal to the average speed after the collision.
-9. The average speed of two unlike gas particles before a collision is equal to the average speed http://intro.chem.okstate.edu/NSFCCLI/GasLaw/BAR.htm after the collision.
+- 1. The pressure exerted by a combination of gases is equal to the sum of the pressure exerted by the individual gases. - 2.
+The speed of a gas particle increases with increasing pressure when the volume is decreased. - 3.
+The pressure exerted by a gas depends on its molar mass. - 4.
+The speed of a gas particle depends on its molar mass. - 5.
+The kinetic energy of a gas particle depends on its molar mass. - 6.
+The collision of a gas particle with the walls of its container does not effect its speed. - 7.
+The collision of a gas particle with another gas particle does not effect its speed. - 8.
+The average speed of two like gas particles before a collision is equal to the average speed after the collision. - 9.
+The average speed of two unlike gas particles before a collision is equal to the average speed after the collision.